joelczk/DSTA-CodeEXP-hackathon2020/README.md

 # DSTA-2020-Hackathon

 ## Introduction
 Collab is a Collaborative app for students.
 However, due to the time constraints during the hackathon, this is just a prototype with the App User Interface built.
 Other detailed features such as uploading of project and search engine are not fully built yet.
+The product managed to reach the finalist(Top 8) in the DSTA-2020-Hackathon app development category

 ## Team Members:
 [Joel Chang](https://github.com/joelczk), [Lian Jiade](https://github.com/csjiade), [Ang JinWei](https://github.com/ijinwei), Anthony Ke